Share

 • Compulsory attendance in all finance brown bag lunches and Friday Seminars

-• Micro Prelim Exam (Offered in August, students must receive a “Distinction/Honors” or “PhD pass” to continue in the PhD program.
-One retake of the exam is permitted.)
+• The Micro Prelim Exam is offered in August.
+Students must receive a “Distinction/Honors” or “PhD pass” to continue in the PhD program.
+One retake of the exam is permitted.

-• In August after the first year, students must attend an RA/TA orientation offered by The Teaching Center.
+• In August after the first year, students must attend an RA/TA orientation offered by the Center for Teaching and Learning.

 Required Courses